Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
 At that time, your concentration on this miracle ends and a terrifying abomination crawls forth from a rift in reality.

-Select an empty set of tiles within range for the horror to spawn in, which occupies a 1 tile radius.
+Select an empty set of tiles within range for the horror to spawn in, which occupies a 2 tile radius.
 This horror has three times as much maximum life as you do, 6 essence and acts three times per round, getting its own side in the round order.
 When it uses the Essence Tap minor action, it restores 3 essence.

 The horror's vital statistics match your own.
-Its basic attacks deal 2d8 + Presence + Prowess physical damage, and it may immediately make a Grapple attack against any creatures that it hits.
+Its melee basic attacks deal 2d8 + Presence + Prowess physical damage, and it may immediately make a Grapple attack against any creatures that it hits.
 It may grapple any number of creatures at once, and at the end of each of its turns, it deals 1d6 physical damage to each creature that it has grappled.

 It has access to the Shatter Minds power.
 As a minor action at the cost of 1 essence, the horror makes a Focus attack against all creatures within a 6 tile radius, dealing 1d8 + Presence eldritch damage and applying one stack of crazed to all those that it hits.